 by the way, According to legend, part of the Buddha’s ashes were hoisted on a white elephant and released into “free swimming.”
 After long wandering, the elephant reached Siam and on Mount Doi Suthep finished his earthly wanderings.
 A temple was erected where he died, and Buddha’s relics were placed in a golden stupa.

-The most famous temple in Chiang Mai, founded on the site of the death of the Thai king from a lightning strike.
+The most famous temple in Chiang Mai was founded on the site of the death of the Thai king from a lightning strike.
 Wat Chedi Luang is known not only for this significant fact but also for the “chedi” stupa on its territory.
-Built in 1481, it was the tallest in all of Thailand (90 meters), but the earthquake of 1545 shortened it by exactly one-third.
+Built-in 1481, it was the tallest in all of Thailand (90 meters), but the earthquake of 1545 shortened it by exactly one-third.

 Another famous temple, Wat Lak Muak, is located within the walls of the temple complex.
 It stands next to a huge eucalyptus tree, which is associated with many local urban legends.
 According to one of them, the main spirit of Chiang Mai named Lak Muak lives in the tree.
 And if the eucalyptus is cut down, the city will suffer a series of misfortunes.